andreagavazzi/ag_perseverance/README.md

 All information for building Curiosity is free and public open source for anyone to build their own.

 The project was inspired by [JPL's Open Source Rover project](https://opensourcerover.jpl.nasa.gov) and from the many resources I could find on the web.
-My starting point was to review and redesign in [Shaper3D](https://www.shapr3d.com) the stl files by Roger-random's Sawppy rover.
+My starting point was to review and redesign in [Shaper3D](https://www.shapr3d.com) the stl files by [Roger-random's Sawppy rover](https://github.com/Roger-random/Sawppy_Rover/tree/main/STL).
 Most of the differences were motivated by a desire to improve the design and fit the project to my requirements (mainly research in IA and autonomous navigation).
 Moreover JPL's rover is designed for education, to be assembled by a school team and give a robust foundation for structured curriculum.
 Curiosity is more suited for individual hobbyists like myself who are happy to tinker and willing to develop furthermore.

-* Motorization: Instead of using gearmotors with encoders managed by RoboClaw motor controllers, moving the wheels will be done with serial bus servo motors.
+* Motorization: Instead of using gearmotors with encoders managed by RoboClaw motor controllers, moving the wheels is done with serial bus servo motors.
 I went for Dynamixel AX-18A I took from a previous hexapod project.
 * Construction Method: Instead of using the [Actobotics construction system](https://www.servocity.com/actobotics), Curiosity will be built from aluminum extrusions connected by 3D-printed plastic parts.

 # Development Status

 **Curiosity version 1.0**

 This milestone includes a motorized rolling chassis that is mechanically functional.
 The remaining areas (electrical, software, etc.) are still very immature, just barely enough to validate mechanical chassis function.

 **Curiosity version 1.1**